Tiangong-1: Structure

 Tiangong-1 had a pressurised habitable volume of approximately 15 m3, and used passive APAS-type docking connectors.
 Structurally, Tiangong-1 was divided into two primary sections: a resource module, which mounted its solar panels and propulsion systems, and a larger, habitable experimental module.

 Onboard facilities

 Tiangong-1's experimental module was equipped with exercise gear and two sleep stations.
-The interior walls of the spacecraft had a two-color paint scheme – one color representative of the ground, and the other representative of the sky.
+The interior walls of the spacecraft had a two-colour paint scheme – one colour representative of the ground, and the other representative of the sky.
 This was intended to help the astronauts maintain their orientation in zero gravity.
 High-resolution interior cameras allowed crewed missions to be closely monitored from the ground, and the two sleep stations had individual lighting controls.
 Toilet facilities and cooking equipment for the crewed missions were provided by the docked Shenzhou (spacecraft), rather than being integrated into the Tiangong module itself.
 Similarly, one member of the module's three-person crew slept in the Shenzhou spacecraft, preventing overcrowding.